oxford-arc/bench-cp2k-cpu/README.md

 # Results

-The benchmarks were run on a recent ARC cluster, using CP2K 6.1, built with GCC 8.3.0 and OpenMPI 4.0.4
+The benchmarks were run on a recent ARC cluster, using CP2K 6.1, built with GCC 8.3.0, OpenMPI 4.0.4 and Intel MKL.

 ## Setup Results